DrakenWan/Abstract-Data-Structures/ADT/miscellaneous/matrix/Readme.md

 # Matrix linear library
 A matrix data structure.
 I am still building it up.
 It makes use of a single pointer array on which matrix values are placed in row major form.
 It has three members: val (which holds the values of matrix), row (number of rows) and col (number of columns).

+I will keep updating this part as well but I have borrowed this matrix data structure for my linear algebra repo - [Matrix](https://github.com/DrakenWan/Matrix)

 The matrix operations currently implemented so far:-